 Working with APIs

 APIs are the primary way to connect your Nordcraft application to external data sources.
-They enable communication between your frontend application and backend services, allowing you to fetch, send and manipulate data.
+They enable communication between your front-end application and back-end services, allowing you to fetch, send and manipulate data.

 Set up a new API